 The final element is the scene transition.
 These should be used sparingly as well.
 Readability is key!

-Additionally, there must be a 1.5 inch left margin with a 1 inch top and bottom margin and the dialogue blocks 3.7 inches from the left side of the page.
-The easiest way to conform to industry-standard format is to use a screenwriting software such as Final Draft.
+Additionally, there must be a 1.5-inch left margin with a 1-inch top and bottom margin, and the dialogue blocks 3.7 inches from the left side of the page.
+The easiest way to conform to industry-standard format is to use screenwriting software, like Final Draft.

 There are reasons -- generally, 1 page of screenplay will result in 1 minute of screentime, so a 120-page script that is correctly formatted should translate into a 2-hour film.